Copplestone: Copplestone Cross

 In the centre of the village, standing at the junction of the three parishes of Colebrooke, Crediton and Down St Mary, is the Copplestone Cross, a granite pillar, said to be either a boundary stone or the surviving shaft of a decorated late Saxon cross.
 It stands 3.2 metres high, and is 0.6 metres square, covered with intricate relief sculpted decoration.
+Parallels of the intricate interlacing design have been drawn with those designs of crosses found in the Isle of Man.
 The granite for the cross must have been brought some 9 miles from Dartmoor, which suggests it had some deep cultural significance.
 It was mentioned as Copelan Stan in a charter dated 974.
-Putta, the second and last Bishop of Tawton (reigned 906-910), was murdered in 910 whilst travelling from his see at Bishops Tawton, on the River Taw 2 miles south of Barnstaple in North Devon, to visit the Saxon viceroy Uffa, whose residence was at Crediton.
+Putta, the second and last Bishop of Tawton (reigned 906–910), was murdered in 910 whilst travelling from his see at Bishops Tawton, on the River Taw 2 miles south of Barnstaple in North Devon, to visit the Saxon viceroy Uffa, whose residence was at Crediton.
 It is believed that Copplestone Cross, situated 6 miles north-west of Crediton and 22 miles south-east of Bishops Tawton, was erected in commemoration of his murder at this spot.